barbarametzler/sat_embeddings/README.md

 # sat_emb
-This is a repository to create image embeddings from a large satellite composite (XX enter link).
+This is a repository to create image embeddings from a large [satellite composite](https://data.jrc.ec.europa.eu/dataset/0bd1dfab-e311-4046-8911-c54a8750df79).
 The embeddings can be used for a variety of tasks such as improving existing models for classification, as well as unsupervised tasks.

 ## Installation